alexwox/alexwox/README.md

 ## Hi there 👋

-I'm an Engineer from Lund University with an interest in:
+I'm a Founding AI Engineer at [Strawberry browser!](https://strawberrybrowser.com) with an interest in:
 - Extreme Value Theory (statistics)
-- Retrieval Augmented Generation for AI agents/workflows.
+- AI Agent development

-Founding AI Engineer at [Strawberry browser!](https://strawberrybrowser.com)
+- Austrian economics

 [Checkout my master's thesis on financial risk that won an award of 50,000 SEK from Handelsbanken!](https://github.com/user-attachments/files/18868455/Copula.based.VaR.estimation.for.Portfolio.using.Hierarchical.Clustering.-.Alexander.Woxstrom.Hektor.Triantafillidis.pdf)